PrestaShop/prestashop.github.io/content/news/releases/prestashop-8-1-3-maintenance-release.md

 In the past few weeks, we have received quite a few reports that the new product edition page has a performance problem when using more product features.
 In version 8.1.3, [optimizations have been implemented](https://github.com/PrestaShop/PrestaShop/pull/34606) to improve the performance of the entire product features management interface.

-Btw: In version 8.1.3 we also have [another performance improvement](https://github.com/PrestaShop/PrestaShop/pull/34458) related to how products with combinations have been handled.
+By the way, in version 8.1.3, we also have [another performance improvement](https://github.com/PrestaShop/PrestaShop/pull/34458) related to how products with combinations have been handled.

 ### Other improvements

 Two minor improvements have been made to the back office user interface.
-The first one is on the new product page where ["Details" tab has been slightly upgraded with an improved design](https://github.com/PrestaShop/PrestaShop/pull/34738).
+The first one is on the new product page where the ["Details" tab has been slightly upgraded with an improved design](https://github.com/PrestaShop/PrestaShop/pull/34738).
 The second improvement is related to the wording available in back office.
 We know how important it is to have a consistent and clear language in the back office, so we have [improved some of the wording](https://github.com/PrestaShop/PrestaShop/pull/34563) that is available on the "Product settings" tab.

-Those two are not the only improvements that have been implemented in this version.
-You can find [the list of all improvements on Github](https://github.com/PrestaShop/PrestaShop/pulls?q=is%3Apr+is%3Amerged+milestone%3A8.1.3+label%3AImprovement).
+The two improvements are not the only ones implemented in this version.
+You can find [a full list on Github](https://github.com/PrestaShop/PrestaShop/pulls?q=is%3Apr+is%3Amerged+milestone%3A8.1.3+label%3AImprovement).

 ## Security fixes